nkhlgit/vectra_api_client_example/README.md

 - "push_csv": "push_csv.csv"

 ## Input
-For POST and PATCH configure the file at location specified in key "work_dir" in /src/conf/config.json.
-Please refer the example from "input_example" folder.
+For POST and PATCH configure the file at location specified in key "work_dir" in [config.json](/src/conf/config.json).
+Please refer the example from [input_example](input_example) folder.
 - File Name: The file 'name'should be like {mode}_{extension}_csv.CSV and steacture are static.Here is example:
         For
        - {extnsion : groups , mode : post} ;  the file should be "post_groups_csv.csv"